 The best time to plant coneflowers is in the spring, when all danger of frost has passed.
 You can also plant in early fall.
 Just be sure your new plants have at least 6 weeks to establish roots before the first expected frost or they might not come back in the spring.

 How to Prepare the Soil for Planting Coneflowers

-To create an ideal environment for coneflower roots to grow strong, improve your native in-ground soil by mixing 3 inches of Miracle-Gro® Garden Soil for Flowers in with the top 6 inches of existing soil.
-This rich, nutrient-filled garden soil has Moisture Control® technology, which helps protect plants during those times when they accidentally get too much—or too little—water.
+To create an ideal environment for coneflower roots to grow strong, improve your native in-ground soil by mixing 3 inches of Miracle-Gro® All Purpose Garden Soil in with the top 6 inches of existing soil.
+This rich, nutrient-filled garden soil improves soil structure, so plants can develop strong, healthy roots..
 Plus, when you use Miracle-Gro® soil and plant food (and follow all the directions), you’ll get up to triple the flowers over the growing season (vs. unfed)—so be sure to check out the "How to Feed Coneflowers" section below.
 Just planting one coneflower?
 Dig a hole and blend garden soil with the soil you just dug up in a 50:50 ratio.